Elderberries generally require two varieties for fruit set (pollination) purposes.

-Adams is a highly productive, semi self-fertile, and vigorous cultivar known for its highly aromatic flowers and larger fruits in clusters five inches in diameter.
-Upright canes, up to 8 feet tall.
+- Adams is a highly productive, semi-fertile and vigorous cultivar that produces large clusters 5 inches in diameter on 8-foot-tall upright canes.
 Harvest in mid-August.
-Hardiness Zones 4-9.
-Optimal pollination from Johns.
+Zones 4-9.
+Optimal pollination: Johns.

 Disclaimer: berries should be ripe and cooked before eaten as some people have sensitivity to the alkaloids present.
 They are always poisonous when unripe.